A Professional Development Seminar for U.S. Teachers to Germany, July 5 - 19, 2014

 The Fulbright Commission closely cooperates with the Pedagogic Exchange Service (Pädagogischer Austauschdienst) and the University of Tübingen.

 - American citizenship and a valid American passport; people with dual (German-American) citizenship are not eligible to apply

-- Full-time position as a high school teacher and a minimum of three years of work experience
+- Full-time position as a teacher and a minimum of three years of work experience

 The application should include

 - Reference letter from your department head or principal

 - Please clarify if you need an official leave of absence from your school authority.